damianromanowski/simplecdn/README.md

 Simple CDN provides a simple way of re-writing your URL's for specific assets using custom defined rules.
 Offload your assets to a content delivery network by using an origin-pull and re-writing your URL's to point to your off-site host.

+> Note that no URL's will only be rewritten in your production environment!

 ### Installation

 - [Simple CDN on Packagist](https://packagist.org/packages/damianromanowski/simplecdn)